gpkash/5eOSRD/Characterizations/Classes/Wizard/Wizard.md

 ### Learning Spells of 1st Level and Higher

-Each time you gain a wizard level, you can add two [[wizard spells]] of your choice to your [[5eOSRD/Equipment/Adventuring Gear/Spellbook]] for free.
+Each time you gain a wizard level, you can add two [[wizard spells]] of your choice to your [[Spellbook]] for free.
 Each of these spells must be of a level for which you have spell slots, as shown on the Wizard table.
-On your adventures, you might find other spells that you can add to your [[5eOSRD/Equipment/Adventuring Gear/Spellbook]].
+On your adventures, you might find other spells that you can add to your [[Spellbook]].

 ## Arcane Recovery

-You have learned to regain some of your magical energy by studying your [[5eOSRD/Equipment/Adventuring Gear/Spellbook]].
+You have learned to regain some of your magical energy by studying your [[Spellbook]].
 Once per day when you finish a [[Short Rest]], you can choose expended spell slots to recover.
 The spell slots can have a combined level that is equal to or less than half your wizard level (rounded up), and none of the slots can be 6th level or higher.

 For example, if you're a 4th-level wizard, you can recover up to two levels worth of spell slots.
 You can recover either a 2nd-level spell slot or two 1st-level spell slots.